segmentio/segment-docs/src/connections/storage/data-lakes/index.md

 ## How Segment Data Lakes Work

-Data Lakes makes Segment data in S3 more actionable and accessible for customers by:
-- Storing Segment data in a read-optimized encoding format (Parquet initially)
-- Building in logical data partitions and event tables
-- Integrating metadata with existing schema management tools, such as the AWS Glue Data Catalog.
+Data Lakes store Segment data in S3 in a read-optimized encoding format (Parquet) which makes the data more accessible and actionable.
+To help you zero-in on the right data, Data Lakes also builds in logical data partitions and event tables, and integrates metadata with existing schema management tools, such as the AWS Glue Data Catalog.

 The resulting data set is optimized for use with systems like Spark, Athena, EMR, or Machine Learning vendors like DataBricks or DataRobot.